Long-Distance Relationships: Things To Talk About On The Phone

 If a phone conversation turns into a big fight (long distance IS stressful at times as well as all couples fight from time to time) it is perfectly fine to say that you would like to resume the conversation at a later date.
 This is especially important if it's a phone call and not a video call where you cannot see the other person's body language and facial expressions.

 Do not be afraid to try other means of communication when in a long-distance relationship.
 You can also text, email, and send letters and packages through the mail.
+Or, you can talk back and forth on social media, as well as post about each other frequently.
 With these bursts of communication, you can keep the spark in your relationship alive.

-50 Topics to Talk About on the Phone
+The 50 Best Topics to Talk About on the Phone

 If you're struggling to find things to talk about on the phone, know you're not alone.
 Long distance communication can be a challenge in many ways.
 Consider choosing the topics below to discuss when you're having trouble finding ideas on your own.